How to Set Up a VPN for Your Blog?

 As a general rule, don’t go for the free VPNs if you want to seriously protect your blog.
 They are for the most part problematic, and they are unreliable.
 The (still low) cost of a VPN each month will more than make up its worth in problems that never occur because of it.

 Compared to a lot of tools you might use, setting up a VPN to protect your blog will barely involve interacting with your blog at all.
-Instead you will likely be working with an application on your computer or device, or otherwise use a login screen of some sort.
+Instead, you will likely be working with an application on your computer or the device, or otherwise use a login screen of some sort.

 Once you get to the login screen, you will find that it won’t be all that different from any online accounts you use.
 After you’ve inserted your username and password, you’ll be prompted to pick a server or server country.
 Once this is done, you’re all set and can start browsing the internet as you wish.